georgios-stats/Bayesian_Statistics_Michaelmas_2019/README.md

 # Details

-This repository contains the teaching material for the module ***MATH3341/4031 Bayesian statistics III/IV*** in Michaelmas term in 2019 @ Durham University.
+This repository contains the teaching material for the module ***MATH3341/4031 Bayesian statistics III/IV*** in term 1 in 2019 @ Durham University.

 ------------------------------------------------------------------------